pipp8/power_statistics/README.md

 A convenience script, called **runGenerator.sh**, is available in the  **scripts** directory for simplifying its execution.
 We advise to modify and use this script, according to the configuration of the Spark cluster being used.
 In this same script, it is required to provide the name of the existing directory where to save the generated sequences.
 By default, this script is assumed to be run from the package main directory.

 Detailed instructions about the datasets to generate are provided by means of a configuration file called **PowerStatistics.properties**, that has to be found in the local directory where the generation script is executed.
-Details about the options supported by the dataset generator, together with s a live example useful to recreate the same type of datasets considered in the paper, is provided in the **PowerStatistics.properties.sample** file available in the **src/main/resources** package directory.
+Details about the options supported by the dataset generator, together with a live example useful to recreate the same type of datasets considered in the paper, is provided in the **PowerStatistics.properties.sample** file available in the **src/main/resources** package directory.
 We advise to make a copy of this file, to be renamed in
 **PowerStatistics.properties**, and modify it according to the datasets to be generated.

 If run with the sample **PowerStatistics.properties** file, the generator will return as output four different collection of files: